BABrandes/Observables/README.md

-# Observables - Centralized Reactive Programming
+# Observables - Transitive Synchronization and Shared-State Fusion for Python

+A reactive synchronization framework for Python that provides a universal mechanism for maintaining coherent shared state across independent objects, enabling transitive, non-directional synchronization through Nexus fusion.

+**Core Concept:**
+Each Hook references a Nexus — a shared synchronization core.
+When hooks are joined, their Nexuses fuse into a unified domain, creating transitive synchronization networks.
-A Python library for creating observable objects with centralized value storage, automatic transitive binding, and **full immutability**.
-The library stores each value in a single central location (Nexus) using immutable data structures for thread safety and data integrity.
+Joining A→B and B→C automatically synchronizes A and C, even though they were never directly joined.
+The library provides full immutability using frozen data structures for thread safety and data integrity.

 [![Python 3.12+](https://img.shields.io/badge/python-3.12+-blue.svg)](https://www.python.org/downloads/)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)